 Pain: Researchers injected mice with caryophyllene to study how the compound syncs with pain relief and found mice that were induced with caryophyllene experienced less pain than the mice who were treated with a control solution, according to the results published in a 2013 study.
 The entourage effect of terpenes collectively enhanced the pain-reducing properties of the lower dose morphine.

-Other potential uses: There is evidence that indicates caryophyllene contains compounds that balance the glucose levels in rats with diabetes.
+Other potential uses: When it comes to other potential beta caryophyllene benefits, there is evidence indicating that the terpene contains compounds that balance the glucose levels in rats with diabetes.
 Other studies show that caryophyllene can help with Parkinson’s disease by activating the CB2 receptors that inhibit the loss of dopamine and protect the brain from oxidative stress.
 The active CB2 receptors have also been linked to reducing the neuroinflammatory response in the treatment of Alzheimer’s disease.

-Cannabis varieties that contain high concentrations of caryophyllene include Bubba Kush, OG Kush, Chemdawg, Sour Diesel, Rockstar, and Skywalker OG.
+Cannabis varieties that contain high concentrations of beta caryophyllene include Bubba Kush, OG Kush, Chemdawg, Sour Diesel, Rockstar, and Skywalker OG.
 Most cannabis strains will contain caryophyllene.
-Caryophyllene in cannabis is perceived by some to have an pain-relieving effect as a direct result of inflammation reduction.
+Caryophyllene strains are generally perceived to have an pain-relieving effect as a direct result of inflammation reduction.
 Because of caryophyllene’s binding affinity for CB2 receptors in the brain, the terpene may also be able to have substantial effects on brain health and mental well-being, but additional research is necessary.

-Distinguished as a dietary cannabinoid, caryophyllene is frequently encountered in the culinary world and may be beneficial in treating arthritis, cancer, and other diseases.
+Distinguished as a dietary cannabinoid, caryophyllene, also known by its more scientific name beta caryophyllene, is frequently encountered in the culinary world and may be beneficial in treating arthritis, cancer, and other diseases.